hydephp/action/README.md

 ### Configuration Options

-There are a few more configuration options available, that can be supplied to the action using the `with` keyword.
+There are a few more configuration options available, that can be supplied to the action using the `with` keyword, as shown in the examples above.

 | Input Name             | Description                                                                   | Default Value |
 |------------------------|-------------------------------------------------------------------------------|---------------|